SwiftVISA/SwiftVISASwift/paper.md

 		// Handle the error
 	}

+The `actor` branch of `SwiftVISASwift` is designed to support Swift 5.5's concurrency features.
+This allows users to easily send connect and communicate with instruments without blocking the main thread.
+For example, the code below createing a new Message Based Instrument is asyncronous because the underlying `TCPIPSession` in `SwiftVISASwift` is marked as an `actor` and all instrument creation ultimately uses a `TCPIPSession` to setup the communcation between the application and the device.
+This small, easy to implment change, reduces a lot of UI hangups if the device isn't connect or configured correctly.
+The code shows how to asynchronously instantiate a new Message Based Instrument.
+Doing this asynchronously means that the main thread will not be tied up during the timeout period if, for instance, the device wasn't connected or powered on or configured properly.

+	func makeInstrument() async throws -> MessageBasedInstrument {
+	    var instrument = try await InstrumentManager.shared.instrumentAt(
+	      address: address,
+	      port: port,
+	      timeout: timeout
+	    )
+	    instrument.attributes = attributes
+	    return instrument
+	  }

+Extended this asynchronous behavior to your own custom instrument controllers is also simply a matter of marking your controllers as an `actor` instead of a class.
+Using a waveform generator as and example, the code below creates a `WaveformController` marked as a `public actor` and then an extension is added to read and set the waveform generator's voltage.
+Using an actor instead of a class ensures that

+	public actor WaveformController {
+	  var instrument: MessageBasedInstrument

+	  init(instrument: MessageBasedInstrument) {
+	    self.instrument = instrument
+	  }
+	}

+	extension WaveformController {
+	  var rawVoltage: Double {
+	    get async throws {
+	      try await instrument.query("VOLT?", as: Double.self)
+	    }
+	  }

+	  func setRawVoltage(to voltage: Double) async throws {
+	    try await instrument.write("VOLT \(voltage)")
+	  }
+	}

 # Example Applications

 Internally, we've been using `SwiftVISA` and `SwiftVISASwift` for a few years now to control various laboratory hardware.
-Resistivity Utility is an example application written with `SwiftVISASwift` to control an Agilent Nanovolt meter connected to a custom 4-point probe station.
+Resistivity Utility is an example application written with `SwiftVISA` to control an Agilent Nanovolt meter connected to a custom 4-point probe station.
 This simple application lets us document our measurements, apply the appropriate geoemtry corrections for resistivy calculations, and export both the raw and summarized data to csv files.[@GH_resistiv]

 ![Screenshot of Resistivity Utility](Figures_SwiftVISA/Resitivity_1.jpg)
 ![Screenshot of Resistivity Utility](Figures_SwiftVISA/Resitivity_2.jpg)
 ![Screenshot of Resistivity Utility](Figures_SwiftVISA/Resitivity_3.jpg)

+# Current Limitations and Future Work
+`SwiftVISA` and `NISwiftVISA` have many of the features available to `pyVISA` and NI-VISA, with the following known exceptions:

+* The `list_resources` function available in `pyVISA` is currently not supported
+* Direct GPIB connections and communications have not be implemented or tested.
+However, we have used GPIP-to-USB converters to communicate and control legacy GPIB devices
+* Communication using HiSLIP has not been tested or confirmed

+Since `SwiftVISASwift` is still a young effort and currently only works with `TCPIP::SOCKET`.
+In the near future, we plan to:

+* Implement USB communication
+* Implement a `listResources` function equivalent to pyVISA's `list_resources` function
+* Implement VX11 communication and resource addresses

+The long-term plans listed below would require help from the broader community.

+* Testing HiSLIP communication
+* Support `PXIInstrument`
+* Support `VXIInstrument`

+There are no plans in `SwiftVISASwift` to directly support `FirewireInstrument` given that this legacy connection is not in widespread use.

 # Acknowledgements
 We would like to acknowledge the financial support we received from the National Science Foundation (Award #: CAREER 401756).

 # References